du plessis vs Adesanya

 The two African fighters, Isreal Adesanya and Dricus du Plessis are set to face each other at the UFC 305 event.
 The middleweights have impressive records in the UFC.

-Israel Adesanya, popularly known as ‘The Last Stylebender’, is a Nigerian-New Zeland fighter who has held the middleweight champions twice at the UFC.
+Adesanya, popularly known as ‘The Last Stylebender’, is a Nigerian-New Zeland fighter who has held the middleweight champions twice at the UFC.
 His rival Dricus du Plessis–A South African-born athlete– won the belt in January after defeating Sean Strickland in Australia.

-Although the two athletes have never been in the cage together, they have been exchanging heated words following their upcoming fight.
+Although the two athletes have never been in the cage together, they have exchanged heated words following their upcoming fight.
 Du Plessis recently declared himself the ‘Real African Champion,’ to which Adesanya had a lot to say.
 The two had a heated back-and-forth during their pre-fight conference.
 However, it seems Du Plessis is staring the pot again.
 He recently commented on Adesanya’s ‘Fire going out’.

 The Nigerian fighter seems to still hold a grudge against the reigning champion over his self-proclamation and plans to set Plessis right.